griefertroll101/Yaml-model-files-for-LMS/README.md

+# Issue regarding lmstudio-communityqwen3.5-4B quants
+unable to fix on my end sadly but you can fix this by moving model folder (i.e. qwen3.5-4b) to the Unsloth folder from the lmstudio-community folder and "duplication" be fixed.

+Windows Location: ~C:\\Users\\%Username%\\.lmstudio\\models

+2nd Windows Location: ~C:\\Users\\.cache\\%Username%\\.lmstudio\\models

+Linux/Mac Location: ~/.lmstudio/models/

+I believe it has to do with how the internal code treats lmstudio-community quants and qwen3.5-4b is affected because of something.

 # Yaml Model Files For LMS
 Note: This is maintained by GrieferTroll in the LM Studio discord.
 Please do not bother Yags or Yorkie they have better stuff to do.
 DM me if a issue is here or use the issues tab here.

-# Issue regarding lmstudio-communityqwen3.5-4B quants: unable to fix on my end sadly, but you can just move model folder to the Unsloth folder and it'll be fixed.
-I believe it has to do with how the internal code treats lmstudio-community quants and qwen3.5-4b is affected because of something.

 Plan to add MLX but may be a week or 2 before I do.